jbossdemocentral/coolstore-microservice/openshift/scripts/README.md

 ```
 $ provision-demo.sh --user <username>

---master               Required     OpenShift master url

---project-suffix       Required     Adds a suffix to the project names (e.g. demo-<suffix>) to make them unique.
+--project-suffix       Optional     Adds a suffix to the project names (e.g. demo-<suffix>) to make them unique.
                                     If not present, and --user is provided, username (left hand side of @ or -)
-                                    will be used.
+                                    will be used, otherwise defaulted to the user that is logged in to OpenShift.

---user                 Optional     The user to own the demo projects and is used when the user provisioning
+--user                 Optional     The user to be assigned as admin for the demo projects.
+It is required when the
-                                    the demo (e.g. 'system:admin') is different from the user owning the projects
+                                    user running the provisiong script is 'system:admin'

 --maven-mirror-url     Optional     If provided, this Maven repo (e.g. Nexus or Artifactory) would be used for
                                     builds.
 Otherwise, a Sonatype Nexus container will be created as part of